benjamin-recht/benjamin-recht.github.io/_posts/2018-03-20-mujocoloco.md

 ## I can't quit model-free RL.

-In the next post, I’ll have one more nit to pick with model-free RL before moving on for good.
+In a future post, I’ll have one more nit to pick with model-free RL.
 This is actually a nit I’d like to pick with all of reinforcement learning and iterative learning control: what exactly do we mean by “sample complexity?”
 What are we learning as a community from this line of research of trying to minimize sample complexity on a small number of benchmarks?
 And where do we, as a research community, go from here?

+Before we get there though, let me take a step back to [assess some variants of model-free RL that both work well in theory and practice](http://www.argmin.net/04/19/pid) and see if these can be extended to the more challenging problems currently of interest to the machine learning community.